 Stress at work is probably the most common type of stress.
-Work overload, frantic pace, extended and sometimes unpredictable schedules, perpetual technological change, fear of dismissal, lack of recognition… organizational and entrepreneurial variables are undeniable causes of stress, burnout.
+Work overload, frantic pace, extended and sometimes unpredictable schedules, perpetual technological change, fear of dismissal, lack of recognition… organizational and entrepreneurial variables are undeniable causes of stress, and from then on burnout.

 Yoga at work to manage stress:

-Yoga, by combining postures (asanas) helps to harmonize the work of the body, breath, and mind, allowing you to focus on the present moment.
+Yoga, by combining postures (asanas), helps to harmonize the functioning of the body, breath, and mind, allowing you to focus on the present moment.

-If for many yoga is practiced primarily as a form of physical exercise, do not forget that it is first and foremost a science of well-being that combines health of the body and union between the physical and the mind.
+If, for many, yoga is practiced primarily as a form of physical exercise, do not forget that it is first and foremost a science of well-being that combines health of the body and the mind, causing union between the physical and the spiritual.

 There are, however, many other unobtrusive ways to relieve stress at work.

-Breathing exercises are quite achievable, in complete discretion.
+Breathing exercises are quite achievable – and can be practiced in complete discretion.
 Some exercises can even be practiced sitting.

 Many yoga classes will teach you postures adapted to professional constraints.

 The whole philosophy of yoga that cultivates the aptitude for happiness seems the ideal way to prevent the ailments of the mind.

 Yoga helps to achieve greater serenity.
-It teaches us not to struggle unnecessarily with things that cannot be changed, to take height, step back, and thereby better cope with the trials of daily life that generate stressful situations.
+It teaches us not to struggle unnecessarily with things that cannot be changed, to get back on your feet, step back, and thereby better cope with the trials of daily life that generate stressful situations.

 It sheds light on oneself, it guarantees a better understanding of the suffering of others, and it teaches us kindness.

-This change of relationship with oneself and others is not a vain job, because stress very often comes from our difficulty not only in managing our relationship with others but also in arbitrating our inner tugs, our contradictions.
+This change of relationship with oneself and others is not a vain job, because stress very often comes from our difficulty in not only managing our relationship with others, but also in arbitrating our inner tugs.

 Quite concretely, yoga improves our posture and mental state.
-It calls for deep, regular breathing when stress instead tends to generate short, shallow breathing.
+It calls for deep, regular breathing whereas stress instead tends to generate short, shallow breathing.

-However, it is known that breathing exercises (pranayama) will bring muscle relaxation, reduction of tension, soothing of the mind.
+However, it is known that breathing exercises (pranayama) will bring muscle relaxation, reduction of tension and soothing of the mind.

 Yoga, a complete discipline:

-It is arguably the full force of yoga to work on all aspects of our vital energy.
+It requires arguably the full force of yoga to work on all aspects of our vital energy.